(1) In these Conditions, the following words and expressions have the following meanings:

 (ii) insufficient or improper packing, labelling or addressing of the Consignment; or

-(1) Subject to Condition 12(2), the Carrier, APC and the Sub-Contractors shall not be liable for:
+(1) Subject to Condition 12(2), the Carrier, APC and the Sub-Contractors shall not have any Liability for:

-(a) damage to the whole or any part of the Consignment, or physical loss, mis-delivery or non-delivery of part of the Consignment unless advised of such loss, mis-delivery or non-delivery in writing by the Customer within three (3) Business Days, and proof of the claim is provided within ten (10) Business Days, after the end of Transit,
+(a) damage to the whole or any part of the Consignment, or physical loss, mis-delivery or non-delivery of part of the Consignment, unless:

-(b) any other loss unless advised of such loss in writing by the Customer within twenty (20) Business Days and proof of the claim is provided thirty (30) Business Days, after the commencement of Transit.
+(b) any other loss unless advised of such loss in writing by the Customer within twenty (20) Business Days, and unless proof of the claim is provided within thirty (30) Business Days after the commencement of Transit.

 (2) If the Customer proves that:

-(ii) such advice or claim was given or made within a reasonable time, the Carrier shall not have the benefit of the exclusion of liability afforded by Condition 12(1).
+(b) such advice or claim was given or made within a reasonable time, the Carrier shall not have the benefit of the exclusion of Liability afforded by Condition 12(1).

 (1) The Carrier shall have:

-(i) a particular lien on the Consignment, and
+(a) a particular lien on the Consignment; and

-(ii) a general lien against the Customer and owner for sums unpaid on any invoice, account or Contract whatsoever.
+(b) a general lien against the Customer and owner for sums unpaid on any invoice, account or contract whatsoever.